Peripherals

 A few still exist.

-On 1976 photos a stack of boxes in the room of Steve Jobs sister is visible.
+In 1976 photos, a stack of boxes in the room of Steve Jobs' sister is visible.

-Some boxes got some writing or labels on top.
+Some boxes have writing or labels on top.

 Monitor

-For this reason many people believe that this would be THE monitor for the Apple-1.
+For this reason, many people believe this would be THE monitor for the Apple-1.
 But it is not.
 It is just one possibility.
-The Sanyo monitor was shown at many auctions and maybe for this reason so many people believe it is the 'correct' monitor.
+The Sanyo monitor was shown at many auctions, and maybe for this reason so many people believe it is the 'correct' monitor.

 Sanyo

-Many pictures of 1976 or 1977 showing TV screens used with the Apple-1.
-Even pictures at Jobs' house and at First West Coast Computer Faire showing ordinary TVs.
+Many pictures from 1976 or 1977 show TV screens used with the Apple-1.
+Even pictures at Jobs' house and at the First West Coast Computer Faire show ordinary TVs.

 Steve Jobs wrote about the Sony TV 115 in a letter to Electric City Radio Supply.